Last updated on February 20th, 2025 at 11:44 am

 Advice

-So let me once again repeat that you can download a sample sheet of orthopedic assessment for physiotherapists in PDF format by paying just Rs 15.00 designed by me.
+So let me once again repeat that you can download a sample sheet of orthopaedic assessment for physiotherapists in PDF format by paying just Rs 25.00 designed by me.

-Basing your diagnosis, complaints of the patient, need of the patients and member of other Healthcare teams you have to develop a goal treatment plan.
+Basing your diagnosis, the complaints of the patient, the needs of the patients and members of other Healthcare teams you have to develop a goal treatment plan.

 Let me explain this goal by a simple sciatica case or slip disc case which I usually encounter in my clinic.

-Suppose a person comes with the complaint of low back pain with pulling sensation on the right leg, then your short term goal would be to relieve the back pain around the lumbar region.
+Suppose a person comes with the complaint of low back pain with a pulling sensation on the right leg, then your short-term goal would be to relieve the back pain around the lumbar region.

-To treat the cause of sciatica that I due to PIVD or wrong posture or piriformis syndrome would be your long term goal.
+To treat the cause of sciatica that I due to PIVD wrong posture or piriformis syndrome would be your long-term goal.